mazarskov/mazarskov/README.md

 I'm Max, a software engineer passionate about back-end development, machine learning and reverse engineering.

+Currently working as a Software Engnineer at Pipedrive.

-Currently working my way into the field of Cybersecurity.
+Interested the field of Cybersecurity.
 If you have any advice about that, lmk!

 Also, check out my personal [website](HTTP://azar.ee).